MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 The number of SQL statements tracked by the debugger can be configured in the [!INCLUDE[server](includes/server.md)].
 The default value is 10.

-## Configuring Debugger in [!INCLUDE[prodshort](../includes/prodshort.md)] on-premises
+> [!NOTE]

-The [!INCLUDE[server](includes/server.md)] instance has several configuration settings that control whether the debugger is enabled and the issights it provides.
-For more information about these settings, see [Configuring Business Central Server](../administration/configure-server-instance.md#Developer).
+> For [!INCLUDE[prodshort](includes/prodshort.md) on-premises, the [!INCLUDE[server](includes/server.md)] instance has several configuration settings that control the SQL statistics that are gathered and then displayed in debugger, like whether long running SQL statements or SQL statements are shown.
+If you are not seeing the insights as expected in debugger, check the server configuration.
+For more information, see [Configuring Business Central Server](../administration/configure-server-instance.md#Developer).

 ## See Also